cswclui/katacoda-scenarios-1/msdb-001/step02.md

 ```

-Each line of the text file is "words of wisdom "that you would typically find in a fortune cookie.
+Each line of the text file is a "words of wisdom" that you would typically find in a fortune cookie.
 Granted, the data is a bit trivial, but it does serve the purpose of the microservice.
-And, as we discussed above, this data is dedicated to the service and apparent only within the operational boundary of the service.
+Also, as we discussed above, this data is dedicated to the service and apparent only within the operational boundary of the service.
 No other service has indirect access to this data.

-Let's take a look at the webserver code that's driving microservice.
+Let's take a look at the webserver code that's driving the microservice.

 **Step 4:** Open the file `index.js` source code in `vi`.